Minnesota Enacts Two-Person Crew Size LegislationWritten by William C. Vantuono, Editor-in-Chief

 “Notable is that the Brotherhood of Locomotive Engineers and Trainmen has an agreement with just BNSF allowing for engineer-only operations when the BNSF agreement with UTU/SMART-TD expires, with engineers gaining a pay additive in exchange.
 Although UTU/SMART-TD and BLET are currently in lockstep supporting a minimum national crew size law or regulation, the two unions have a history of being scorpions in a bottle.

 “The UTU/SMART-TD some two decades ago negotiated a yard operation RCL (remotely controlled locomotive) agreement with the Class I railroads that cost thousands of BLET-represented engineer jobs, with the BLET losing an arbitration challenge that found a conductor operating a remote-control device in place of an engineer at the locomotive controls was directing the remote-controlled locomotive in the same manner a conductor instructs an engineer.
-The BLET, meanwhile, in previous years, advocated eliminating the conductor position in exchange for higher engineer pay (known as the Lake Erie Plan).”
+The BLET, meanwhile, in previous years, advocated eliminating the conductor position in exchange for higher engineer pay.”